garrlicbread/Mask-Detector/Output.md

 yellow if the mask isn't worn correctly, and red if it does not detect a mask.

-2) Frames per seconds are low due to hardware being old.
+2) Frames per seconds are low due to my hardware being old.